alex-therapeutics/diga-api-client/docs/diga_api.md

 So far, there are no other clients available.
 A solution could be to create a docker image which exposes the java client via an api.
 Additionally, we hope that this documentation provides enough information so that clients in other languages can be developed.

-### My DiGA is only valid for 30 days.
-Can users request a fresh code from the insurance while their existing code is still valid?
+### My DiGA (app) is only valid for 30 days.
+Can users request a fresh code from their insurer while their existing code is still valid?

 **TODO** Hopefully, users want to continue using your DiGA after their initial prescription code expired.

 - Can they already request a new code while still being active?
 - How will the verification and billing api handle these cases?
-- Is the `TagDerLeistungserbringung` the date on which the request is made or is this set by the insurance when issuing the prescription code?
+- Is the `TagDerLeistungserbringung` the date on which the request is made or is this set by the insurer when issuing the prescription code?